MarcusEstr/jekyll-site/_posts/2019-05-07-hello-world.md

 As such, once an image is in the folder, you can reference it on your pages and posts as follows:
 * `![Description of image](/images/filename.jpg)`

+## Publish Jekyll Website
+To deploy the site for the web, you must run a new command for Jekyll to generate the final site files.
+This command is: `bundle exec jekyll build`.

+By default, the site files are generated in a file called `_site`.
+In the case that you changed the configuration, such as for this tutorial, then they will generate elsewhere.
+In this case they are going to genreate to the folder called `public`.

+The contents of this output folder is the entire website.
+So you need to take all those files and upload them to a webserver.